sonic2kk/steamtinkerlaunch/README.md

 ##### Backup using commandline:
 see [Command Line](#Command-Line)

+#### X64dbg Support
+A selected game can automatically be started within the debugger [x64dbg](https://github.com/x64dbg/x64dbg) either by enabling "x64dbg Debug mode" in the [Game Config](#Game-Config) or by simply putting the game into the "x64dbg" [Steam Category](#Steam-Categories).

+If the debugger is not found *(in the [downloads](#Downloads) directory)*, the latest snapshot will be automatically downloaded and extracted first.
+Depending on the game exe architecture the corresponding debugger version *(x32 or x64)* will be used to open the game exe.
+A required [registry](#Registry) entry will be applied automatically before the actual start of the debugger.

+Be aware that the debugger can have problems with [custom Proton builds](#Custom-Proton-List) *(at least it hung when testing with Proton-GE)*!

 ## Game Launch Speed
 **stl** has pretty much to check, but when everything is configured, several option-checks can be disabled (per game)